jepeake/pathfinder/README.md

-# _Autonomous Pathfinding Robot_
+# _pathfinder_

-_This repository contains the Autonomous Pathfinding Robot produced as a Group Project as part of the coursework for the 2nd Year Electronic & Information Engineering Course.
-This was completed in Summer 2023._
+_This repository contains a project to create an autonomous pathfinding robot to navigate a maze._

+---

 ### _Contributors_
 _Jacob Peake (jacob.peake21@imperial.ac.uk)_